 “in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.”
 (Matt.
 22:30 ESV)

 Jesus plainly says angels do not marry!
 Those who believe in divine/human mating point out that it is the angels in heaven who do not marry and therefore Jesus said nothing about the mating habits of the angels who left heaven.
 Fair enough.
-I think they are stretching things a bit with that observation, but still, the burden of proof to show that angels procreate falls upon them because the idea can’t be found in the Bible.
+I think they’re stretching things a bit with that observation.
+Still, the burden of proof falls on them to show that angels can procreate, because the Bible never teaches that idea.

 Conclusion

-This whole idea that humans and angels married and produced a race of hybrid giants simply can’t be supported by the Bible.
+The Bible simply doesn’t support the idea that humans and angels married and produced a race of hybrid giants.
 At first glance it may appear that Genesis 6:1-4 suggests this, but when we read the passage very carefully it is easy to see that it doesn’t actually say any of this.
 The proponents of the theory of divine beings mating with humans have allowed a genre of religious fiction written in the 3rd century B.C. to dominate their view of Scripture.
 This is something that we cannot allow ourselves to do if we are to draw valid conclusions from God’s Word.
 In the next article, we’ll examine Jude and Peter’s interaction with 1 Enoch.